Top Practices of Fortune 100 Companies

 3. Get a mentor.

 We don’t always stay on track.
 We get shiny-object syndrome.
 A good mentor is going to pull you back in and keep you focused and accountable.
 They’ll help you determine where the holes are in your business, where money is falling through the cracks, where you want to be financially and how to get there.
 They’ll hold your hand and guide you.
 I wouldn’t be where I am now without a mentor, and I’ve had one since the very beginning when I launched my first business at age 19.
-Even then, I was smart enough to know that I didn’t know a lot.
+I was smart enough to know that I didn’t know a lot.
 I wanted to learn faster, so I found a mentor to help and guide me.

 4. Do what your competition is not doing.